pyca/pynacl/docs/password_hashing.rst

 while the _SENSITIVE values are meant to store hashes for password protecting sensitive data, and lead to hashing times exceeding one second, with memory consumption in the hundred of megabytes range.
-The _MODERATE values, suggested for argon2i are meant to run the construct at a runtime and memory cost intermediate between _INTERACTIVE and _SENSITIVE.
+The _MODERATE values, suggested for ``argon2`` mechanisms are meant to run the construct at a runtime and memory cost intermediate between _INTERACTIVE and _SENSITIVE.

 ..
 [SD2012] A nice overview of password hashing history is available